 The institute was formed to better define respiratory compromise and explore the potential for improved solutions to reduce preventable harm and deaths.
 The institute is comprised of a coalition of representatives and thought leaders from multiple physician, nursing, respiratory therapist, and patient safety organizations with support from industry sources.
 Our objectives are to raise awareness, provide education, and encourage research of RC.

 How can we support the Respiratory Compromise Institute?

 The Institute has applied to the Internal Revenue Service for classification as a 501(c)(3) tax exempt organization.
-Pending that review and approval, companies wishing to support the Insitute’s goals and research should contact the Institute directly for further information.
-For individuals wishing to support the Institute, please contact Michael Wong at firstname.lastname@example.org.
+Pending that review and approval, companies wishing to support the Institute’s goals and research should contact the Institute directly for further information.
+For individuals wishing to support the Institute, please contact Phil Porte at firstname.lastname@example.org.